-- The eponymous penguin of Tennessee Tuxedo And His Tales would often restate exactly what someone had just said to him.
+- The eponymous penguin of Tennessee Tuxedo and His Tales would often restate exactly what someone had just said to him.

-- From My Little Pony: The Princess Promenade:
+- From The Princess Promenade:

 Pinkie Pie: So let me get this straight.
 It's pretty dark.
 It's kinda scary.
-And it reeeeally stinks. (nervous laugh) And they want me to follow them where?
+And it reeeeally stinks. [nervous laugh] And they want me to follow them where?